takahirohonda/javascript-workout/README.md

 ---

-There is a greate JavaScript questions to get to know the language better.
-Your JavaScript knowledge will skyrocket🚀 Check out <a target="_blank" href="https://github.com/lydiahallie/javascript-questions">javascript-questions</a>
+There is a great JavaScript questions to get to know the language better.
+Your JavaScript knowledge will skyrocket 🚀.
+Check out <a target="_blank" href="https://github.com/lydiahallie/javascript-questions">javascript-questions</a>

 I subscribe to <a target="_blank" href="https://javascriptweekly.com/">JavaScript Weekly.</a> It's a weekly email informing you on what is happening on JS landscape as well as useful JS tips!
 Highly recommended.

 There are many code challenges websites.
 My recommendation is <a target="_blank" href="https://edabit.com/challenges">edatbit.com</a>.
 If you are comfortable with JavaScript, go to the expert level.
-These interesting bite-size challenges will be a holiday for your mind🌴
+These interesting bite-size challenges will be a holiday for your mind 🌴.

 You can get to build framework and library free JS apps from <a target="_blank" href="https://javascript30.com/">JavaScript30.com</a>.
 It's free.

-I am copy and pasting emoji from <a target="_blank" href="https://unicode.org/emoji/charts/full-emoji-list.html">this website</a>🥰
+I am copy and pasting emoji from <a target="_blank" href="https://unicode.org/emoji/charts/full-emoji-list.html">this website</a> 🥰.